 Constructive dismissal happens when an employee feels they have no choice but to leave a workplace due to changes in the terms of the employment.
 In order to consider termination as a constructive dismissal, the changes to your contract have to be made at the heart of the contract.
 An employer is allowed to change the duties and responsibilities of an employee as they see fit.
 This isn’t considered grounds of constructive dismissal.

 Constructive Dismissal In Ontario

 - Accept the changes.
 The acceptance of these changes can be outlined through implicit insinuation, or through explicit clearcut demeanour.

 - If the changes in your contract make it impossible to work and leave you feeling helpless, then you can end your employment, claiming constructive dismissal as the reason.
 This comes with many risks and no guarantees.

 - This can occur if changes are made to your constructive dismissal compensation.
 In this case, if an employer fails to respond then they will be found to have implicitly accepted the employee’s argument.

-You may be forced to return to work in order to mitigate damages which negatively alters the employment relationship.
+You may be forced to return to work in order to mitigate damages that negatively alters the employment relationship.
 Although this may seem counterintuitive, seeking re-employment is beneficial if considering legal action against your employer.
 The courts will look over many factors in your case.
 Such as:

 - Would a reasonable person accept re-employment?